vegaprotocol/specs/specs/0001-market-framework.md

 Data:
   - **Identifier:** this should unambiguously identify a market
   - **Trading mode:** this defines the trading mode (e.g. [continuous trading](#trading-mode---continuous-trading), [auction](#trading-mode---auctions)) and any required configuration for the trading mode.
-Note also that each trading mode in future will have very different sets of applicable parameters.
+Note also that each trading mode in the future will have very different sets of applicable parameters.
   - **Tradable instrument:** an instance of or reference to a tradable instrument.
   - **Mark price methodology:** reference to which [mark price](./0009-mark-price.md) calculation methodology will be used.
   - **Mark price methodology parameters:**